jpvitan/marsa/README.md

 ## About

 rsa-jpv is a 2048-bit RSA library that operates solely on integers.
 It has an object-oriented interface that's easy and light to use.

-This project was built by Justine Paul Vitan to demonstrate his capabilities in cryptography and number theory.
-Most algorithms in rsa-jpv are made from the ground up and don't use third-party libraries.

-The implementation of rsa-jpv stems from the fundamentals of number theory and does not follow standards imposed for practical use.

 ## Installation